 - 69. Schools and colleges should have processes and procedures in place to manage any safeguarding concern or allegation (no matter how small) about staff members (including supply staff, volunteers, and contractors). - 70.
-If staff have a safeguarding concern or an allegation of harming or posing a risk of harm to children is made about another member of staff (including supply staff, volunteers, and contractors), then: - this should be referred to the headteacher or principal where there is a concern/allegation about the headteacher or principal, this should be referred to the chair of governors, chair
+If staff have a safeguarding concern or an allegation of harming or posing a risk of harm to children is made about another member of staff (including supply staff, volunteers, and contractors), then: - this should be referred to the headteacher or principal of the management committee or proprietor of an independent school, and

+• where there is a concern/allegation about the headteacher or principal, this should be referred to the chair of governors, chair